Travel guide

 For a standard 10-day trip along the Dalmatian coast, we recommend between 6-8 GB.
 This range comfortably covers typical traveler usage: Google Maps for navigating between Split and Dubrovnik, Instagram and WhatsApp for sharing sunset photos from the walls, searching for restaurants and activities, occasional video calls home, and checking ferry and catamaran schedules.

-If you're a more connected traveler, working remotely, making many video calls, or uploading high-quality content to social media, consider 10-12 GB for 10 days.
+If you're a more connected traveler who works remotely, makes many video calls, or uploads high-quality content to social media, consider 10-12 GB for 10 days.
 Video calls via Zoom or Google Meet consume approximately 500-700 MB per hour, and uploading videos to Instagram or TikTok can quickly devour gigabytes if you're not connected to Wi-Fi.

-Conversely, if you're a minimalist traveler who primarily uses their phone for maps, basic messaging, and occasional lookups, 4-5 GB might be sufficient.
-The key is to take advantage of hotel and restaurant Wi-Fi for heavy tasks like updating apps or backing up photos to the cloud.
+Conversely, if you're a minimalist traveler who primarily uses their phone for maps, basic messaging, and occasional inquiries, 4-5 GB may be enough.
+The key is to leverage hotel and restaurant Wi-Fi for heavy tasks like updating apps or backing up photos to the cloud.

 Traditional roaming vs. eSIM: cost comparison